 Spain’s refusal to put up any fight can be traced to the fact that its long-time ruler, Francisco Franco, was dying, and his regent/successor, the future King Juan Carlos I, just plain didn’t want to have to deal with a colonial war in Africa in the year 19-by God-75.
 Spain immediately called for negotiations on what would become the Madrid Accords, signed on November 14, in which Spain negotiated the handover of Western Sahara to Morocco and Mauritania, the latter taking the southern third of the territory.
 In return, Spain received a substantial share of Western Sahara’s two natural resources: its long and very fishing-friendly coastline and its massive phosphate deposits (it may also have offshore oil and gas deposits, but nobody knew that at the time and even now it’s not clear that they can be profitably exploited).

-The big problem with the Madrid Accords was that nobody bothered to invite POLISARIO to the talks, and they, along with a sizable chunk of the Sahrawi people, were clearly not keen on going from Spanish to Moroccan rule.
-Their opposition to thee Madrid agreement was sudden and powerful, so much so that by 1979 the Mauritanians decided the region wasn’t worth the trouble and gave their territorial claim over to Morocco.
-POLISARIO’s resistance to Moroccan sovereignty, backed all of a sudden by Algeria (which was also pissed that it hadn’t been invited to the talks and figured that an independent Western Sahara was preferable to one that belonged to Morocco), quickly turned into the Western Sahara War, a conflict that has technically been raging ever since, although it’s been in a ceasefire since 1991.
+The big problem with the Madrid Accords was that nobody bothered to invite POLISARIO to the talks, and they, along with some portion of the Sahrawi people, were clearly not keen on going from Spanish to Moroccan rule.
+Their opposition to the Madrid agreement was sudden and powerful, so much so that by 1979 the Mauritanians decided the region wasn’t worth the trouble and gave their territorial claim over to Morocco.
+POLISARIO’s resistance to Moroccan sovereignty, backed all of a sudden by Algeria (which was also angry that it hadn’t been invited to the talks and figured that an independent Western Sahara was preferable to one that belonged to Morocco), quickly turned into the Western Sahara War, a conflict that has technically been raging ever since, although it’s been in a ceasefire since 1991.

-That ceasefire hinges on the promise of a United Nations-organized referendum on Western Sahara’s ultimate fate, yet here we are 24 years later and, well, I’m sure it will happen any day now (or not, since the current Moroccan king, Mohammed VI, refuses to allow one).
+That ceasefire hinges on the promise of a United Nations-organized referendum on Western Sahara’s ultimate fate, yet here we are decades later and, well, I’m sure it will happen any day now (or not, since the current Moroccan king, Mohammed VI, refuses to allow one).
+In truth, the window for a referendum has probably closed, since the Moroccan government has spent the past few decades moving (illegally, under the Fourth Geneva Convention) settlers into Western Sahara.
+It’s believed that these settlers make up some two-thirds of the region’s population now, and their presence probably makes the logistics of conducting a “fair” plebiscite impossible, even on the very basic question of who should be allowed to vote in it.
 Morocco essentially pulled out of whatever remained of the peace process about a decade ago, and POLISARIO keeps threatening to restart the fighting unless some progress is made.
-This is a war that, not unlike the Korean War, never ended and could in theory resume at any time.
+This is a war that, not unlike the Korean War, never really ended.

 Meanwhile, and despite some rumblings about restarting the peace process at the UN, Western Sahara exists in a kind of disputed limbo.
 It’s no longer a Spanish colony, but as a Moroccan possession it’s still considered “Africa’s last colony.”
 It’s divided by the “Moroccan Wall,” an almost 3000 km-long sand berm, built in 1982 and steadily expanded through 1987, running from southwestern Morocco down the eastern side of Western Sahara and then out to the Mediterranean coast.
 It separates POLISARIO-controlled areas from the rest of the region.